 As a name, LIC is not unknown to us.
 Until 2000, if you wanted to buy any life insurance, LIC was the only option, ergo it has a monopoly over the insurance market.
 In fact, even today, the brand LIC is synonymous with buying a life insurance policy from any other insurer.

 Till 2000, all LIC application processes were also done offline.
 So if you ever had to buy a policy, the only way to do so was through an LIC agent.

-LIC’s agent network was pretty extensive, PAN India.
+LIC’s agent network was pretty extensive, pan India.
 This number was around 10 Lakh in 2000.
 However, after 2000, many private players entered the insurance space.

 They started selling different kinds of insurance policies aided by banking networks.
 Now at this point, LIC had a golden opportunity to push their insurance policies through public sector banks and leverage the network, however, the company didn’t pay much heed to it to the shifts taking place.

 Despite all this, if we look at the numbers, LIC still has a strong foothold in the insurance space.
 In India right now, if we assume 100 policies are sold every day, then out of these 76 are sold by LIC.
 LIC still holds the first preference with first-time insurance buyers.

 LIC is a huge company that has made several investments in other companies as well.
 Some of these include marquee names like IDBI Bank, ITC, Yes Bank, among others.